 How can I get involved?

-There are a number of opportunities to get involved in Charlotte Place Types and UDO.
+There are a number of opportunities to get involved.
 Be sure to sign up for updates and visit the Get Involved webpage for opportunities to take a survey, learn about upcoming events, or see what the community’s been saying about the project.